ChrisKuBa/homeassistant2influxdb/README.md

 any forks of the repo for potential updates by the community.

 Quality of the script is also disputable given that it is a one-off.
-Use of MySQL/MariaDB is hard-coded, but (untested) lines of code to work with the SQLite dtabase are included (search for SQLite).
+Use of MySQL/MariaDB and SQLite is hard-coded.

 Use at your own risk.
 (Backups recommended)